HomeSpan/HomeSpan/README.md

 ### Feedback or Questions?

-Please consider adding to the [HomeSpan Discussion Board](https://github.com/HomeSpan/HomeSpan/discussions), or email me directly at [homespan@icloud.com](mailto:homespan@icloud.com).
+Please post bug reports or other problems with HomeSpan to the [Issues Board](https://github.com/HomeSpan/HomeSpan/issues).
+Please post all other questions about HomeSpan (use, functionality, specs, examples, etc.) or any ideas or recommendations you may have for new functionality, or any general feedback about HomeSpan or HomeKit, to the [Discussion Board](https://github.com/HomeSpan/HomeSpan/discussions).
+For more general questions or feedback not related to a specific HomeSpan issue or function, you can email me directly at [homespan@icloud.com](mailto:homespan@icloud.com).

 ### About the Author